ToniYenC11/cervAI/RetinaNet_new/README.md

 - The **Box Regression Subnet** predicts precise bounding box offset for each anchor box, running parallel with the classification subnet, also attached to each level of the FPN.
 It uses a standard L1 regularization loss.

 ## Training

+The `RetinaNet_v1.ipynb` is a jupyter notebook serving as the documentation of the training and inference pipeline.
+Running the model itself is through executing the scripts, which will also be explained at the end of this markdown.

 ### Data Preparation
+#### The Dataset Class
+The dataset class

 ## Validation